We provide funding for workforce development-related initiatives in the community.

 Trades Training Fund

-LNG Canada believes that apprenticeship completion is critical to ensuring an improved supply of skilled tradespeople for the many projects currently under development within the LNG industry, and to replace many of the skilled tradespeople nearing retirement age.
+LNG Canada believes that apprenticeship completion is critical to ensuring an improved supply of skilled tradespeople for the many projects currently under development within the LNG industry, and to help replace many of the skilled tradespeople nearing retirement age.

-Funding from LNG Canada’s $1.4 million contribution is available to small and medium-size employers to assist them with training programs for apprentices.
+Funding from LNG Canada’s contribution is available to small and medium-size employers to assist them with training programs for apprentices.
 Current apprentices in the middle of their apprenticeships can speak to their employer to apply for money from the fund, and employers that want to set up training programs can apply to the fund directly.

 LNG Canada Connect